 Martin PetrovMarketing @ Morningscore.io

 In today’s SEO landscape, creating superficial articles because the task is unfinished on your to-do doesn’t move the needle.
 In contrast, it’s essential to thoughtfully craft content with your specific target audience in mind.
 But if your target audience has a hard time reading and understanding your content, who is it useful for then?
-Because of that, today we’re taking a look at whether readability affects your SEO.
+Because of that, today, we’re taking a look at the question: “Does readability affect your SEO?”